MirrorMazes/libnbt/README.md

 # Libnbt
 A library to work with [NBT](https://wiki.vg/NBT), written in C.

-This library is a WIP, and functionalities like accessing lists has yet been added.
+This library is a WIP, and there may be bugs, especially if the operation includes lists.

 ## Usage
 There are two interfaces you can use in this library, the simple interface and the normal interface.